Culture

 Richard Carapaz

-Richard has stood on the podium of all three grand tours and won 22 professional races.
+Richard has stood on the podium of all three grand tours and won over 20 professional races.
 When Richie wins, he wins with style.
 He is never afraid to attack and can sense exactly the right moment to go.
-When he goes—on Richie's day, the best riders in the world can’t hold his wheel.
+That is how he won his Olympic gold medal and his Giro d’Italia.

 Alexander Cepeda